Samosa dipping sauces are known as chutneys. They are vegetarian and all are also vegan.

 - Top three sauces

 - Storing samosa sauce

 - Recipe card

-What are the top three sauces at Indian restaurants?
+Top three popular sauces at Indian restaurants

 The three sauces at Indian restaurants most commonly served are a green sauce, brown sauce and a red sauce.
 In order these are, mint cilantro chutney, tamarind chutney and garlic chutney.
 They cover the notes of a savory chutney, a sweet/sour chutney and a spicy chutney.
 Samosa dipping sauces: